The next full CMC course will begin in September 2020

 Do I have to do ‘homework’?

 Yes – but in a style that suits you.
 So there are 3 tasks to cover over the year, and they can come in the form of something written, photographed, filmed, spoken or recorded.
 We recognise that not everyone likes writing essays and this is not what this course is about.
 The course is about us reflecting on our learning and how we have put that into practice.
 We will direct, support and help you with these tasks when the time comes.
 There will be one task in Autumn, one in Spring and one in the Summer.

 How do I find out more?
 Can I come to the Taster Evening?

-Come with your minister to the Taster Evening on Tuesday 10 September at Bouverie Court for a simple meal and to meet the team, hear the experience of some of last year’s CMC cohort, meet others who are considering the course, hear some more about the content of the sessions.
-Please sign up HERE
+Come with your minister to the Taster Evening on Tuesday 10 March at Souster House for a simple meal and to meet the team, hear the experience of some of last year’s CMC cohort, meet others who are considering the course, hear some more about the content of the sessions.

 I’m really not sure….
 Is this really for me?
 This is what some of last year’s CMC cohort want to say to you…

 ‘Grow in faith, grow in mission – the Lord will be with you each step of the way.
 The CMC team will be right behind you.’
 Linda